Airports in Pakistan

 How many airports are there in Pakistan?

-There are more than 151 airfields in Pakistan that the Civil Aviation Authority has officially recognized.
+The Civil Aviation Authority has officially recognized more than 151 airfields in Pakistan.
 However, many of these airports are not accessible to the public.
 Major Airports in Pakistan include Islamabad International Airport, Karachi International Airport, Lahore Allama Iqbal International Airport, Multan International Airport, Quetta International Airport, Sialkot International Airport, and Peshawar International Airport.

 Which is the largest airport in Pakistan?

-The largest civil airport in Pakistan is named after Muhammad Ali Jinnah, the country’s founder and first governor-general, and is in Karachi under the name Jinnah International Airport.
+The largest civil airport in Pakistan is named after Muhammad Ali Jinnah, the country’s founder and first governor-general.
+It is in Karachi and is known as Jinnah International Airport.
 Pakistan International Airlines (PIA), Shaheen Air, and Air Blue, among others, have critical hubs at the airport, which serves as the country’s primary airport.
 The airport has space for aircraft overhauling and an area for engineering that can fit both narrow-body and wide-body aircraft.

 According to Pakistan’s Civil Aviation Authority (CAA), JIAP has the potential to transport more than 12 million travelers yearly.